 - Organize and Prioritize: Watch where your money is going and what you’re spending it on.
 Prioritizing your expenses can be as simple as listing them out and organizing them based on how much they cost, how important they are to your daily life, and if they need to be paid in a certain amount of time.
 For example, the list below shows how a student might prioritize expenses and then allocate their income accordingly:1.)
 Rent

 - The Right Tools: It is important to use the budgeting tools that work for you.
 If paper and pen will help you create a budget and stick to it, use paper and pen.
 If you need to use an Excel spreadsheet to organize your finances, that’s easy to do.
 If you’re like me and forget to write things down or keep track of them, a budgeting app, such as MINT, is a great way to go!

 Having a monthly budget will help you reduce your spending and track where your money is going.
 Best of all, you’ll be less likely to scramble for money in unexpected situations.
 So even though budgeting isn’t always glamorous or fun, it’s something everyone should try to incorporate into their lives.

 Challenge yourself to create a budget and stick to it – even if it’s just for a month.

 Christin Martin graduated from Castleton in 2018.
 During her time at Castleton, she served as a Senior Community Advisor and a TRIO Mentor.
 She has co-coordinated the Game of Life, a financial literacy game for undergraduate students.
-Currently, she is the assistant director of student life at Northern Vermont University.
+Currently, she is an admissions counselor at Norwich University.